GaryOderNichts/garyhax/docs/nand-files/pdm/playstats.md

 | 2               | Last time played             |
 | 2               | Unknown (always 0000)        |

-The `First time played` and `Last time played` is specified as days since 2000-01-01.
+The `First time played` and `Last time played` is specified as the amount of days since January 1st, 2000.
 <b>Notes:</b>

 * Filled with 0s for 256 entries.